Himanshu7921/Agentic-AI-Engineering/Phase_2_LangChain_and_LLM_Pipelines/9_Learning_and_Adaptation/what_is_learning_and_adaption.md

 * Developed by Robeyns, Aitchison, and Szummer.
 * SICA can modify its own source code iteratively, improving performance across coding challenges.
 * Demonstrates autonomous self-improvement beyond traditional training methods.

+- Refer to this repository for more details on SICA: https://github.com/MaximeRobeyns/self_improving_coding_agent/